A statistical understanding of oxygen vacancies in distorted high-entropy oxides: Results

 This vacancy probability $p_{{\rm v},i}$ is key to the statistical calculation of $\Delta H^f$ and $\Delta S^f$.
 Finding $p_{{\rm v},i}$ (Eq.~\ref{eq:grand_canonical}) depends on the vacancy free energy at each site $\epsilon_i$, which we will treat as a distribution with average free energy $\hat{\epsilon}$ and variance $\sigma_{\epsilon}^2$ (Eq. \ref{eq:Ev_variance}) due to small perturbations from the mean.

 Given this problem setup, the objective of this derivation is to find the first-order effects of energy perturbations due to variance $\sigma^2_{\epsilon}$ on predicted values of $\Delta H^f$ and $\Delta S^f$.
-The first-order effects are derived in detail in the Supplemental.
-In short, by expanding around first order terms of $\sigma^2_{\epsilon}$, we inverted Eqs. \ref{eq:grand_canonical}-\ref{eq:vac_from_prob} to arrive at an expression for oxygen vacancy chemical potential $\mu_{\rm v}$ as a function of vacancy fraction $x$ and $\sigma_{\epsilon}^2$ (Eq.~\ref{eq:chem_pot}).
-Eq.~\ref{eq:chem_pot} conforms to that for the regular solution theory \cite{rudisill_standard_1992}: the correction to the ideal mixing given by the rightmost term, of scale $\sigma_{\epsilon}^2/(k_{\rm B} T)$, is the contribution from the interactions between vacant sites and occupied sites.
+The first-order effects are derived in detail in the Supplementary Section 3.
+In short, by expanding around first-order terms of $\sigma^2_{\epsilon}$, we inverted Eqs. \ref{eq:grand_canonical}-\ref{eq:vac_from_prob} to arrive at an expression for oxygen vacancy chemical potential $\mu_{\rm v}$ as a function of vacancy fraction $x$ and $\sigma_{\epsilon}^2$ (Eq.~\ref{eq:chem_pot}).
+Eq.~\ref{eq:chem_pot} conforms to that for the regular solution theory \cite{rudisill_standard_1992}: the correction to the ideal mixing given by the rightmost term, of scale $\sigma_{\epsilon}^2/(k_{\rm B} T)$, is the first-order contribution of energy dispersion.
 When energy broadening $\sigma_{\epsilon}$ is sufficiently large, this additional term can be a substantial correction which has not been reported before and can be prominent for high entropy materials.

 In equilibrium, the chemical potential of lattice oxygen equals that of oxygen in the environment.
-Constitutive assumptions outlined in the Supplemental connect free energy of vacancies $\epsilon_i$ and vacancy chemical potential $ \mu_{\rm v}$ to vacancy energy $E_{\rm v} $ and gaseous oxygen formation entropy $S_{\rm O_2}$ (a tabulated value).
-We assume that variations in free energy is primarily due to variations in the vacancy energy, that is, $\sigma_ {\epsilon}= \rm Var \rm[E_{\rm v} ] = \sigma_{\rm Ev}$.
+Constitutive assumptions outlined in the Supplementary Section 3 connect the free energy of vacancies $\epsilon_i$ and vacancy chemical potential $ \mu_{\rm v}$ to vacancy energy $E_{\rm v} $ and gaseous oxygen formation entropy $S_{\rm O_2}$ (a tabulated value).
+We assume that variations in free energy are primarily due to variations in the vacancy energy, that is, $\sigma_ {\epsilon}= \rm Var \rm[E_{\rm v} ] = \sigma_{\rm Ev}$.
+We define the distribution of oxygen vacancy energies with mean $\hat{E}_{\rm v}$ and variance $ \sigma^2_{\rm Ev}$ as $g(\hat{E}_{\rm v}, \sigma^2_{\rm Ev})$.
 Equating chemical potentials and collecting terms results in expressions for $\Delta H^f$ and $\Delta S^f$ as they are used in the law of mass action (Eqs. \ref{eq:Keq_derived}-\ref{eq:vant_hoff}).
 This results in Eqs. \ref{eq:H_approx} and \ref{eq:S_approx} which are valid for a small $ \sigma_{\rm Ev}$ and small vacancy fractions ($x $).
-Full details, including expressions valid for larger vacancy fractions ($x$), can be found in the Supplemental.
+Full details, including expressions valid for larger vacancy fractions ($x$), can be found in the Supplementary.
+Notably, this derivation is applicable to oxygen vacancies in any material, and it has the potential to be extendable to other types of defects with variable formation energies.